-- Adherence to the policy, including meeting the policy deadlines

-- Reasons for the alerts/intentions and quality of that decision did it meet the safeguarding threshold, was this the right course of action

-- Quality of the alerts

-- Quality of information recorded on MAPS

-- Quality of input into safeguarding processes (feedback from police/social services/safeguarding team)

-- Outcomes of safeguarding processes

-- Any follow up action required

-- Training attendance rates for the service

-- Whether any incidents highlighted training issues or a need to amend Crisis' procedures.
+- Adherence to the policy and procedure, including meeting the procedural deadlines. - Reasons for the alerts/intentions and quality of the decision to raise an alert did it meet the safeguarding threshold?
+Was this the right course of action? - Quality of the alerts. - Quality of information recorded on MAPS. - Quality of input into safeguarding processes (feedback from police/social services/safeguarding team). - Outcomes of safeguarding processes. - Any follow up action required. - Training attendance rates for the service. - Whether any incidents highlighted training issues or a need to amend Crisis' policies or procedures.

 The report will be reviewed at the Client Services Leadership Group meeting (CSLG).
-If CSLG consider, from their review of safeguarding alerts, that changes are needed to policy and procedure or training in Client Services this will be referred to the Procedure and Governance Manager for review and to be included in the CSSDG agenda.
+If CSLG consider, from their review of safeguarding alerts, that changes are needed to policy and procedure or training in Client Services this will be referred to the Procedure and Governance Manager for review and to be included in the Client Services Service Development Group (CSSDG) agenda.